-For Digital Inputs and Pulse Width measurements, an optional internal pull-up resistor (typically 20k-50k) is available.
+For Digital Inputs and Pulse Width measurements, an optional internal pull-up resistor (typically 20k-50k) is available for ports 1-6.
 Where this is not sufficient, an external pull-up resistor (typically 1k-10k), shown as "R" in the above circuit, may be wired between the input and Vu (set to +5V).
 In such cases Vu must be set to "On When Sampling" or "Permanently On".
+Ports 7 to 9 have an internal 27k pull-up resistor, in this case, an external resistor is not normally required.